Why I choose small flash for my food and restaurant photography

 Howdy Doodly Doo folks.
 Today I’ll share with you what kind of flash I use and my general thoughts behind my choice.
 What the benefits and drawbacks are as well as how I use them.
 Ultimately I want you to have some understanding of my choice.
 This way you can apply it to your own situation and make a better judgement as to which direction you will go in.

-One more thing for those who care… I will be spelling Speedlites like this, that’s how Canon spell it and thats what I use.
-Nikon have Speedlights, not sure about the rest.
+One more thing for those who care… I will be spelling Speedlites like this, that’s how Canon spell it and that’s what I use.
+Nikon has Speedlights, not sure about the rest.
 My spell check doesn’t like it, but then it’s corrections have gotten me into trouble more than a few times, so an elbow to spellcheck can’t be a bad thing 🙂

 What I use

 I use Canon Speedlites, currently, I have three 580 EXii’s, so not the newest, latest kit like the 600 EX RT and not a whole lot of it.
 There are a few variations for you to choose from.
 The main competitors seem to be the lovely and cheap Yongnuo’s and the more expensive Phottix systems.
 Of course, if you shoot Nikon, Sony, Fuji or whatever, they have their own flash for their system.
 That’s something to bear in mind when you buy your kit.
 You’re buying into a system.
 Make sure you like it.

 Speedlites also spelt Speedlights, are not cheap unless you go the Yongnuo route.
 I know plenty of people who swear by them and don’t need what the more expensive flash units have.
 One Canon 600 EX RT costs about the same as 3 of the Yongnuo equivalent, so you can see the appeal.